Ichimoku Indicator

 - Hyo is the Japanese word for "chart"

 Thus, Ichimoku means, "a glance at an equilibrium chart".
-Ichimoku attempts to identify the likely direction of stocks price and help the stocks trader to determine the most suitable time to enter or exit the stocks market.
+Ichimoku attempts to identify the likely direction of stocks price & help the trader to determine the most suitable time to enter or exit the stocks market.

 Calculation

 This stocks indicator consists of five lines drawn using the midpoints of previous highs and lows.
-The five lines are calculated as follows:
+Five lines are calculated as follows:

-1) Tenkan-Sen; Conversion Line; Red Line (Highest High + Lowest Low) / 2, for the last 9 stocks price periods
+1) Tenkan Sen: Conversion Line: Red Line (Highest High + Lowest Low) / 2, for last 9 stocks price periods

-2) Kijun-Sen; Base Line; Blue Line (Highest High + Lowest Low) / 2, for the last 26 stocks price periods
+2) The Kijun-Sen: Base Line: Blue Line (Highest High + Lowest Low) / 2, for last 26 stocks price periods

-4) Senkou Span A; Leading Span A = (Tenkan-Sen + Kijun-Sen) / 2, drawn 26 stocks price periods ahead
+4) Senkou Span A: Leading Span A = (Tenkan Sen + Kijun Sen) / 2, plotted 26 stocks price periods ahead

-Stocks Technical Analysis and How to Generate Signals
+Stocks Analysis & How to Generate Trade Signals

-However, there are different levels of strength for the buy and sell signals generated.
+However, there are different levels of strength for buy & sell signals generated.

-Bullish crossover signal occurs above the Kumo (clouds),
+Bullish crossover signal forms above the Kumo (clouds),

 Very strong buy signal.

-Bearish crossover signal occurs below the Kumo (clouds),
+Bearish crossover trading signal occurs below the Kumo (clouds),

 A bullish crossover that occurs below the clouds is considered a weak buy signal while a bearish crossover that occurs above the clouds is considered a weak sell signal.

 Support and resistance levels can be predicted by the presence of Kumo (clouds).
-The Kumo can also be used to identify the current stocks trend of the stock trading market.
+Kumo can also be used to identify the current stocks trend of the stock market.

 - If stocks price is above the Kumo, the prevailing market stocks trend is said to be upwards.